Kang Ga-ae

 Kang Ga-ae (born 10 December 1990) is a South Korean former footballer who played as a goalkeeper.

 Early life

 Kang became interested in football after the 2002 FIFA World Cup and got the opportunity to play thanks to the football academy at her younger brother's elementary school.
 Kang and her twin sister Kang Na-ru both took up football and were scouted for their talent, transferring to Deokcheon Elementary School in Anyang, where they trained in the girls' football academy.
+Kang progressed through the football academies at Anyang Buheung Middle School and Osan I.C.T.
+High School, going on to become the first choice goalkeeper of the women's football team at Yeoju Institute of Technology.

 Club career

 Kang was selected by Chungnam Ilhwa in the third round of the 2011 WK League new players' draft.
 When the club was dissolved at the end of 2012, Kang signed with Chungbuk Sportstoto, but was immediately loaned to Goyang Daekyo due to their goalkeeper sustaining an injury.
 After four months in Goyang, she returned to Sportstoto's squad.

+As Kang settled into her new club, she was gradually given more match minutes, eventually becoming Sportstoto's first choice goalkeeper in 2015.
+The following year, having relocated from Daejeon to Gumi, the club progressed to the WK League playoff for the first time.
+Kang became a core member of the Sportstoto squad, playing an important role in winning the club's first trophy at the 2017 National Women's Football Championship, a feat they repeated in 2018.
+She also received the best goalkeeper award at the tournament.

+Kang remained a central figure at Sportstoto as the club again moved its home base in 2019, this time from Gumi to Sejong, and underwent a generational shift as several veteran players moved on and were replaced by less experienced youngsters.
+She played a key role in Sportstoto's 2023 National Sports Festival win, with the final against 10-time WK League champions Incheon Hyundai Steel Red Angels being decided by a penalty shootout.

 Kang retired from football at the end of the 2024 season.
+A retirement ceremony was held for her and long-time teammate Hwang Bo-ram at Sejong Civic Stadium following Sportstoto's final WK League fixture.
+She was named in the 2024 WK League Best XI at the Korea Pro Footballers Association (KPFA) WK League awards.
+The KPFA also held a retirement ceremony for Kang at the annual KPFA Charity Match in December 2024.